multiversx/mx-sdk-rs/contracts/examples/crypto-kitties/documentation.md

 ## Owner-only

-The following throw an error if the caller isn't the contract owner, so we will omit the `SCResult`.
+The following throw an error if the caller isn't the contract owner.

 `#[endpoint(setKittyOwnershipContractAddress)]`
 `fn set_kitty_ownership_contract_address_endpoint(address: Address)`